About

 Intentional, Not Accidental

 Great leadership doesn't happen by accident.
 We cannot control the wind, but we can adjust our sails.
-It requires deliberate choices about how you communicate, delegate, and show up every single day.
+It takes deliberate choices about how you communicate, delegate, and show up.

 Authenticity Over Performance